Can I use a personal loan for a down payment on a house?

 Borrowing from your friends or family can put your relationship at risk, but they’ll likely be more understanding if you hit a bump — and possibly willing to forgive the debt.

 Not comfortable taking money from the people in your life?
-If you want to make it formal, you can use a service like LoanWell to draw up legally binding documents citing rates, terms and penalties if you’re unable to repay your loan on time.
+If you want to make it formal, you can draw up legally binding documents citing rates, terms and penalties if you’re unable to repay your loan on time.

 4. 401(k) loans